ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - PLAT_RECOVERY_IMAGE_ENABLE
     When set this option to enable secondary recovery function when build atf.
-    In order to build UART recovery image this operation should be disabled for a70x0 and a80x0 because of hardware limitation (boot from secondary image can interrupt UART recovery process).
+    In order to build UART recovery image this operation should be disabled for A7K/8K/CN913x because of hardware limitation (boot from secondary image can interrupt UART recovery process).
 This MACRO definition is set in ``plat/marvell/armada/a8k/common/include/platform_def.h`` file.